strangelove-ventures/lens/README.md

      sign-mode: direct
 	```

-To add more to your config you can run.
+To add more chians to your config, run:

 ```
-lens chains add juno
+lens chains add <chain_name>
 ```

 This command checks the chain registry located [here](https://github.com/cosmos/chain-registry), for the requested chain.
-After running the command your `config.toml` should look like
+The chain name references the directory name in the chain registry.
+After running `lens chains add juno` your `config.toml` should look like

 ```
 default_chain: osmosis